-The Faculty of Divinity at the University of Trinity College (one of the three federated universities of the University of Toronto) has enjoyed more than a century and a half of theological education within the Anglican tradition.
-It provides education for Christian ministry, lay or ordained, both at the basic degree level (MDiv, LTh, MTS) and at the advanced degree level (MA, ThM, ThD, PhD, DMin).
+The Faculty of Divinity at the University of Trinity College (one of the three federated universities of the University of Toronto) has supported theological education within the Anglican tradition since 1842.
+It provides education for Christian ministry, general theological education, and theological research, both at the basic degree level (MDiv, MTS) and at the advanced degree level (MA, ThM, ThD, PhD, DMin).

-Today, the faculty experiences the excitement of adapting that ongoing tradition in creative ways to new intellectual, liturgical, spiritual and pastoral approaches, and new expressions of social justice and ecumenical co-operation, both locally and on a global scale.
+Today, the Faculty promotes its ongoing tradition in creative ways to new intellectual, liturgical, spiritual and pastoral approaches, and new expressions of social justice and ecumenical cooperation, both locally and on a global scale.
 The Faculty’s priority is the support of its students as they pursue the goals they have defined for their education.

 Dean of Divinity: David Neelands

 Address: 6 Hoskin Avenue, Toronto, ON M5S 1H8 (map and location information)

 Wycliffe College (Anglican Church of Canada)

 Wycliffe College, a graduate theological school founded in 1877, is an evangelical Anglican community of learning within the University of Toronto.
 Wycliffe assists in the theological formation of Christian men and women, trains those who are called to specific lay and ordained ministries, and fosters excellence in theological scholarship.

 Wycliffe offers degrees at both the basic degree level (MDiv, MDiv in Pioneering Ministries, MTS, MTS in Urban and International Development, Diploma in Christian Studies, and Certificate in Anglican Studies, Graduate Certificate in Missional Leadership and Formation) and advanced degree level (MA, ThM, ThD, PhD, and DMin) level.